fscm/packer-aws-kafka/README.md

 ## Services

 This AMI will have the SSH service running as well as the Kafka services.
+The Zookeeper service may also be running on this AMI.
 The following ports will have to be configured on Security Groups.

 | Service      | Port      | Protocol |